Chart Color Schemes

 The educational profile of Mandogalup exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates of 28.4%, exceeding the SA3 area average of 19.8%.
+The area's educational profile is notable regionally, with university qualification rates at 28.4%, exceeding the SA3 area average of 19.8%.
 Bachelor degrees are most common at 19.6%, followed by graduate diplomas (8.8%) and postgraduate qualifications (0%).
 Trade and technical skills are prominent, with 29.3% of residents aged 15+ holding vocational credentials - advanced diplomas (8.8%) and certificates (20.5%).

-A significant 20.3% of the population is actively pursuing formal education, including 6.3% in primary education, with no reported individuals in secondary or tertiary education at the time of this data.
+A substantial 20.3% of the population is actively pursuing formal education, including 6.3% in primary education, 0% in secondary education, and 0% pursuing tertiary education.

 Frequently Asked Questions - Education